Psalm 119: Literary features

-This psalm is one of about a dozen alphabetic acrostic poems in the Bible.
+Psalm 119 is one of about a dozen alphabetic acrostic poems in the Bible.
 Its 176 verses are divided into twenty-two stanzas, one stanza for each letter of the Hebrew alphabet; within each stanza, each of the eight verses begins (in Hebrew) with that letter.
 The name of God (Yahweh/Jehovah) appears twenty-four times.

-Employed in almost every verse of the psalm is a synonym for the Torah, such as dabar ("word, promise"), mishpatim ("rulings"), etc. Rodd identifies 8 such words, generally translated as 'law', 'promise', 'word', 'statutes', 'commandments', 'ordinances', 'decrees', and 'precepts' in the New Revised Standard Version.
-However, he considers "unlikely" the possibility explored by some scholars that all eight words were originally to be found in every stanza.
+Employed in almost every verse of the psalm is a synonym for the Torah, such as dabar ("word, promise"), mishpatim ("rulings"), etc. Biblical commentator C. S. Rodd identifies 8 such words, generally translated as 'law', 'promise', 'word', 'statutes', 'commandments', 'ordinances', 'decrees', and 'precepts' in the New Revised Standard Version.
+But he considers it "unlikely" that all eight words were originally to be found in every stanza, as some scholars have suggested.

-The acrostic form and the use of the Torah words constitute the framework for an elaborate prayer.
+The acrostic form and the use of the Torah words are the framework of an elaborate prayer.
 The grounds for the prayer are established in the first two stanzas (alef and beth): the Torah is held up as a source of blessing and right conduct, and the psalmist pledges to dedicate himself to the law.
 The prayer proper begins in the third stanza (gimel, v.
 17).
-Like many other psalms, this prayer includes dramatic lament (e.g. verses 81–88), joyous praise (e.g. verses 45–48) and prayers for life, deliverance and vindication (e.g. verses 132–34).
+Like many other psalms, it includes dramatic lament (e.g. verses 81–88), joyous praise (e.g. verses 45–48), and prayers for life, deliverance, and vindication (e.g. verses 132–34).
 What makes Psalm 119 unique is the way that these requests are continually and explicitly grounded in the gift of the Torah and the psalmist's loyalty to it.

 The first and fifth verses in a stanza often state the same theme followed by a statement of opposition, affliction or conflict, and the final (eighth) verse tends to be a transition introducing the next stanza.
 Several dozen prayers are incorporated into the Psalm, e.g. "Open my eyes that I may behold wondrous things out of your law."
 Themes include opposition by man, affliction, delight in the law and the goodness of God, which sometimes run into each other: "I know, O Lord, that your rules are righteous, and that in faithfulness you have afflicted me" (v.
 75), or "If your law had not been my delight, I would have perished in my affliction" (v.
 92).
 It ends with an appeal to God to seek his servant who strayed.